 What Happens At Your Visit?

-After he has examined your eyes, Dr Munro will have a discussion with you about any other tests and treatment that may be necessary.
+After he has examined your eyes, Dr Munro will have a discussion with you about your problem and give advice about treatment.

 Occasionally, it may be necessary to use dilating drops into one or both of your eyes to examine the retina.